brainsnorkel/agent99-playground/README.md

 The web app allows you to configure the LLM endpoint directly in the UI:

-1. Click the "⚙️ LLM Settings" panel to expand it
+1. Click the "LLM Settings" panel to expand it
 2. Enter your LLM base URL (e.g., `http://localhost:1234/v1` or `http://192.168.1.61:1234/v1`)
 3. The `/v1` suffix is automatically added if not present
 4. Settings are saved to browser localStorage